History of Sofia: Antiquity

-A Neolithic settlement discovered in Slatina, north-eastern Sofia, is dated to be from the 6th millennium BC.
+A Neolithic settlement discovered in Slatina, in today's north-eastern Sofia, is dated to be from the 6th millennium BC.
 Another Neolithic settlement around the National Art Gallery is traced to the 3rd–4th millennium BC.

 The earliest tribes who settled were the Thracian Tilataei.
 In the 500s BC, the area became part of a Thracian union, the Odrysian kingdom.

 In 339 BC Philip II of Macedon destroyed and ravaged the town.

-The Celtic tribe Serdi gave their name to the city.
+The Celtic tribe Serdi gave their name to the city of Serdica.
 The earliest mention of the city comes from an Athenian inscription from the 1st century BC, attesting Astiu ton Serdon, i.e. city of the Serdi.
 A local inscription and Dio Cassius recorded that the Roman general Crassus subdued the Serdi and beheaded the captives.

-Around 29 BC, Sofia was conquered by the Romans.
+Around 29 BC, Serdica was conquered by the Romans.

 It gradually became the most important Roman city of the region and became a municipium, or centre of an administrative region, during the reign of Emperor Trajan (98-117) and was renamed Ulpia Serdica.

 The city was burnt and destroyed in 170 by the Costoboci and the city was rebuilt, this time with its first defensive walls between 176-180 under Marcus Aurelius as evidenced by inscriptions above the gates.

 The city expanded again, as public baths, administrative and cult buildings, a civic basilica and a large theatre, were built.
 When Emperor Diocletian divided the province of Dacia into Dacia Ripensis (on the banks of the Danube) and Dacia Mediterranea, Serdica became the capital of the latter.

 Roman emperors Aurelian (215–275) and Galerius (260–311) were born in Serdica.

 In 268 a Gothic raid ravaged and burned parts of the city including the theatre which was abandoned.